Xhosa language: Consonants

 Xhosa is rich in uncommon consonants.
 Besides pulmonic egressive sounds, which are found in all spoken languages, it has a series of ejective stops and one implosive stop.
-It has 36 click consonants (3 basic clicks and 33 compound clicks (in comparison, Juǀʼhoan, spoken in Botswana and Namibia, has 48, and Taa, with roughly 4,000 speakers in Botswana, has 83).
+It has 15 click consonants (18 if one counts the prenasalized clicks; in comparison, Juǀʼhoan, spoken in Botswana and Namibia, has 48, and Taa, with roughly 4,000 speakers in Botswana, has 83).

 The following table lists the consonant phonemes of the language, with the pronunciation in IPA on the left and the orthography on the right: